Intuitive Shape Editing in Latent Space: Introduction

 Autoencoders\cite{kramer1991nonlinear} are an established way to learn efficient encodings without any supervision and provide a parametric representation of a given shape collection that is in principle manipulable.
-While a basic autoencoder, and even more so its derivatives\cite{kingma2013auto, razavi2019generating, higgins2016beta}, can be used for shape editing, this process is not controllable or intuitively interpretable.
-Motivated by the observation that the most user-friendly forms of shape editing are built around controlling the surface through manipulating control points (\textit{handle points})) on the shape directly\cite{herndon1994challenges}, we propose an autoencoder that does not use some arbitrary, hard to interpret latent code, but uses a small number of interpretable 3D handle points instead.
+While a basic autoencoder, and even more so its derivatives\cite{kingma2013auto}\cite{razavi2019generating}\cite{higgins2016beta}, can be used for shape editing, this process is not controllable or intuitively interpretable.
+Motivated by the observation that the most user-friendly forms of shape editing tools are built around controlling the surface through manipulating control points (\textit{handle points}) on the shape directly\cite{herndon1994challenges}, we propose an autoencoder that does not use some arbitrary, hard to interpret latent code, but uses a small number of interpretable 3D handle points instead.
 The handle points themselves represent the coarse structure of the shape.
-As surface details or regions unrelated to handle points are not properly represented by these.
-To compensate this, we introduce a style vector holding all information that is not fully determined by the handle points.
+For surface details or regions unrelated to handle point, we introduce a style vector holding all information that is not fully determined by the handle points.
 We disentangle style information and handle information by enforcing any latent change to be proportional to the output change.
-As a result, tiny variations in the handle positions can not encode important shape information, leading to intuitively manipulable handle points.
 As we need consistent handle points across shapes for this, we also provide a simple technique to obtain these for a shape collection.\\ Different options can be considered to represent geometry in an autoencoder: Explicit representations like point clouds can suffer from artifacts.
-For example, having the same chair with a wider backrest will either require more points (impossible for a pointcloud autoencoder with fixed output size) or to spread out the existing ones, resulting in inconsistent point density.
+For example, having the same chair with a wider backrest will either require more points or to spread out the existing ones, resulting in inconsistent point density.
 Voxelisation requires large amounts of memory to work with reasonable resolutions.
-Generating and processing triangle meshes is complex and cumbersome, as convolutions are complicated to define and properties like 2-manifoldness are difficult to produce\cite{feng2019meshnet, Wang_2018_ECCV}.
-Instead, we propose to use an implicit autoencoder, based upon the implicit decoder DeepSDF by Park \etal \cite{park2019deepsdf}. \paragraph{Contribution} This paper introduces a new way of training autoencoders to exhibit an interpretable latent code consisting of manipulable handle points and an interchangeable style vector.
+Generating and processing triangle meshes is complex and cumbersome, as convolutions are complicated to define and properties like 2-manifoldness are difficult to produce\cite{feng2019meshnet}\cite{Wang_2018_ECCV}.
+Hence, we propose to use an implicit autoencoder, based upon the implicit decoder DeepSDF by Park \etal \cite{park2019deepsdf}.\\ \paragraph*{Contribution} This paper introduces a new way of obtaining interpretable latent code consisting of manipulable handle points and an interchangeable style vector in an autoencoder setup.
 This allows for interactive adaptive shape editing as shown in \cref{fig:fig1}.
 The coarse structure of the shape can be controlled through the handles directly, while the style can be changed independently.
 To obtain proper disentanglement of handles and style and to assure a smooth transition when adjusting the handles, we introduce a regularisation technique that tethers change in the latent space representation to a respective change in the output.
 This means that small movements to the handles or the style cause small differences in the output, and that applying changes to the style and handles is independent of each other.
-We further introduce a technique allowing changes in one part of the shape to adaptively propagate to the rest, \eg keeping the symmetries of an airplane's wings when moving a handle on one of them.
-To demonstrate the semantic power now embedded in the handles, we show a simple part segmentation approach.
-We also compare to other shape editing approaches.
+We further introduce a technique allowing changes in one part of the shape to adaptively propagate, \eg keeping airplane's wings symmetric.
+To demonstrate the semantic power of the learned latent space, we show a simple part segmentation approach.
+We actively avoid complicated architectures or data augmentation to show the versatility and strength of the approach as basis for future work.
+We further compare to other shape editing approaches.